-Perhaps there are supplies you are over investing in, or not buying enough of when you need it most?
+Perhaps there are supplies you are over-investing in, or not buying enough of when you need them most?
 Is there a delay in any part of the supply chain or any waste that could be minimized to improve efficiency?
 With data analytics, these insights become available to you.

 However, good data won’t guarantee good decisions.
 You need an analytics system to transform that good data into models to inform future choices.